 - Go Overseas offers a comprehensive list of international study abroad scholarships and grants

 Attend a Grande Ecole for Your Master's

 If you're looking to study abroad in France for graduate school, Grandes Ecoles graduate schools like the Ecole Polytechnique (for science and engineering) and the Ecole Normale Supérieure (for humanities) are the Ivy League of French universities.
-Acceptance in one of these prestigious schools is usually accompanied by a full tuition scholarship and a cost-of-living stipend.
+Acceptance to one of these prestigious schools is usually accompanied by a full-tuition scholarship and a cost-of-living stipend.

-While earning a degree from one of these schools basically means you're set for life in France, admission is highly competitive.
-Fortunately for you, these schools also have a mandate to educate the best and the brightest students in the world and admit foreign students based on a separate set of exams and a quota.
+While earning a degree from one of these schools can mean you're set for life in France, admission is highly competitive.
+Fortunately for you, these schools also have a mandate to educate the best and the brightest students globally and admit international students based on a separate set of exams and a quota.

 More Financial Benefits of Attending Grand Ecoles in France

-Graduates of the Grandes Ecoles are expected to become top contributors to French society, and they earn highly coveted private sector jobs as well as top-notch appointments in all levels of the French administration once they've earned their diplomas.
+Graduates of the Grandes Ecoles are expected to become top contributors to French society.
+They earn highly coveted private-sector jobs and top-notch appointments in all levels of the French administration once they've earned their diplomas.
 So it's only natural for the schools to be well-funded.

 - Most of these schools are accredited by FAFSA, meaning that even though you'll get a scholarship to attend (you won't have to use federal financial aid), you can also defer your undergrad student loans during your studies.

 If you don't want to go to (or can't get into) a Grande Ecole, the best way to budget your year abroad is to take advantage of one of the many programs available to native English speakers for teaching or working in France.
 You're legally able to work for up to 20 hours per week while studying abroad in France.